 Extraverts are much more comfortable with stimulation, so spending all day in a busy city or a noisy crowd of tourists won’t bother them as much as it will introverts, who will need more downtime in between these types of excursions.

-HOW THE 16 MYERS-BRIGGS PERSONALITY TYPES SHOULD TRAVEL
+WHERE MBTI PERSONALITY TYPES SHOULD TRAVEL